chaos-polymtl/lethe/doc/source/examples/multiphysics/stefan_problem/stefan_problem.rst

   \delta (t) = 2 \beta \sqrt{\alpha t}

 the diffusivity coefficient in the liquid phase and :math:`\delta (t)` the melting front displacement.
 In this example, we will consider the case where :math:`\alpha=1`, :math:`h_l=100`, :math:`T_W=1` and :math:`T_S=0`.
 This corresponds to :math:`St=100`.
-However, the model within Lethe is sufficient robust to manage any values of the Stefan number.
+However, the model within Lethe is sufficiently robust to manage any values of the Stefan number.

 Although simple, this problem can be challenging to solve numerically because of the sharp impact of the phase change on the specific heat within the solidification interval.
 Even if this problem is inherently a 1D problem, we analyse it in 2D by generating structured quadrilateral meshes on a [0, 0]X[1, 0.1] domain.
-The number of nodes in the y direction is ketp at 2 (one cell), but it is adjusted to 101 in the x direction which is the direction in which the heat transfer occurs and in which the interface displaces.
+The number of nodes in the y direction is kept at 2 (one cell), but it is adjusted to 101 in the x direction which is the direction in which the heat transfer occurs and in which the interface displaces.

-Lethe uses a specific specific heat phase change model to solve this type of problem.
+Lethe uses a specific heat phase change model to solve this type of problem.
 This model is quasi-identical to the one described by `Blais & Ilinca (2018)`_.
 It is also described in the :doc:`../../../parameters/cfd/physical_properties` section of the documentation.

 --------------